katiarp/Credit_Risk_Analysis/README.md

 **Features of Importance**

 Random forests allow you to rank features by their relevance.
-The ```feature_importances_``` function allows you to understand the relationship between the features and the target variable so that the model can be improved by removing irrelevant variables; thus, the [features of importance](https://towardsdatascience.com/understanding-feature-importance-and-how-to-implement-it-in-python-ff0287b20285) allow you to simplify the mode.
+The ```feature_importances_``` function allows you to understand the relationship between the features and the target variable so that the model can be improved by removing irrelevant variables; thus, the [features of importance](https://towardsdatascience.com/understanding-feature-importance-and-how-to-implement-it-in-python-ff0287b20285) allow you to simplify the model.

 The five main features of importance for the balanced random forest classification model are shown in the following images.
 The first contributing feature is ```total_rec_prncp```, which refers to the *principal received to date*.